MyDeep455/casual-character-chat-app/README.md

 **Q: Why are my Characters and Personas suddenly gone?**
 A: This happens if your browser's site data was deleted.
 This can be caused by browser settings that clear data on close or by manually clearing your cache.
 Use the **Export** feature regularly to create backups!

+### Quick Troubleshooting

+* **Problem: My very first chat message fails with a 404 error or "AI Model did not respond after multiple retries"!**
+  * **Solution:** This is normal.
+Your new server on Render needs about 60 seconds after the first deployment to be fully ready.
+Wait a minute and try sending the message again.
+It's a one-time effect and afterwards everything should work perfectly fine.

+* **Problem: The deployment log on Render shows warnings.**
+  * **Solution:** Warnings like `No license field` are completely harmless and can be ignored.
+As long as the log ends with `Server is running on port 3000 and is ready for connections`, everything is working perfectly.

 ---

 ## 9. Tutorial: Setup - API & Server (Required)